Federal Tax Counter:

-To know Marion Barry, Jr., is to understand his stalwart assertion to public service.
-Marion Barry, Jr., has dedicated 40 years of his life to public service living by the motto of “always fighting for the people.”
+To know Marion Barry, Jr., was to understand his stalwart assertion to public service.
+Marion Barry, Jr., dedicated 40 years of his life to public service living by the motto of “always fighting for the people.”

 Barry's service to the District began in 1971, when he was elected to the city's first school board.
 Upon Congress granting the District of Columbia the right to hold its own local elections, Barry won a seat on the DC City Council in 1974, and was named chairman of the Finance Committee.
 While serving as a member of the Council, Barry spearheaded the movement to require that all contracts considered by the District government for services, supplies, and development include a mandatory 35 percent participation for minority owned companies.